6 months by cncdivi

-There are a couple of things to remember about how aluminum (and other metals) are different from wood or plastics.
-First, they have a much smaller “sweet spot” for optimal feeds and speeds.
-If you leave the sweet spot, cutters start breaking, they wear out a lot faster, and surface finish is poor at best.
-In fact, there are several sweet spots depending on what you want to accomplish:
+There are a couple of areas where aluminum (and other metals) are different from wood or plastics.
+First, they have a much smaller“sweet spot” for optimal feeds and speeds.
+If you leave the sweet spot, router bits start breaking, they wear out a lot faster, and surface finish is poor at best.
+In fact, there are several sweet spots depending on what you want to do:

-Metals have much smaller sweet spots (narrower range of acceptible feeds and speeds) than wood or plastics…
+Metals have much smaller sweet spots (range of good feeds and speeds) than wood or plastics…

 The second thing is that for aluminum (and some other metals), there is a “stickiness” factor.
 Aluminum wants to stick to the tool.
 In fact, it will do so to the point that it welds itself to the tool.